Cross Schedule Conflicts

 Connecteam allows you to assign a user to more than one job schedule at once,

-But this can create a conflict.
+but it can create conflicts with overlapping events.
 This occurs if a user is scheduled to a shift on two schedules at the same time, or a user is marked as unavailable in one schedule but assigned to a shift in another.
-Connecteam wants you to be able to view all these possible problems in the most convenient way.
-For this reason, we created the cross-schedule conflicts capability.
+Connecteam wants you to be able to view all these possible problems most conveniently.
+For this reason, we created the cross-schedule events capability.

-If you’re not familiar with the job schedule, then check out our Guide To Job Scheduling article.
+If you’re not familiar with the job schedule, first check out our Starting Guide To the Job Scheduler.

-Cross Schedule Conflicts allow you to view all the overlapping shifts, unavailability, and absences across multiple schedules.
-This option helps you, as an admin, manage all schedules accordingly, avoid unnecessary complaints, and manage your team’s schedule flawlessly.
+Cross-schedule conflicts allow you to view all the overlapping shifts, unavailability, and time off across multiple schedules.
+This option helps you, as an admin, to manage all schedules accordingly, avoid unnecessary complaints, and manage your team’s schedule flawlessly.

 Now, let us dive deeper into activating this capability step by step.

-When these settings are enabled, you see a notification if a user is already scheduled for a shift, marked as unavailable, or absent on another schedule.
+When these settings are enabled, you'll see a notification if a user is already scheduled for a shift, marked as unavailable, or on time off on another schedule.

-Take a look at how this looks below, notice how once I click on “on another schedule” inside of the shift details, I am automatically redirected from Branch A to Branch B.
+Take a look at how this looks below.
+Notice how once I click on “on another schedule” inside of the shift details, I am automatically redirected from the Main Street Branch schedule to the Park Avenue Branch schedule:

 In the schedule, conflicts are displayed by a red flag with an exclamation point in the upper right corner of the shift.
 When hovering over the exclamation point, a pop-up with information regarding the conflict will appear.

-When opening the conflicts tab you will see all of your historical schedule conflicts.
-If you click on view, you will also be taken to that specific conflict so that you can directly take action.
+When opening the Conflicts tab you will see all upcoming conflicts as well as a history of conflicts.
+If you click on View, you will also be taken to that specific conflict so that you can directly take action.

 Simply click the three dots which appear when hovering over the shift, and click on “delete”, as shown below.

-Now that we know what Cross Schedule Conflicts look at and how to solve them, let's take a look at a few common examples.
+Now that we know what Cross-Schedule Events look like and how to solve them, let's take a look at a few common examples.

 A user marked as unavailable can still be assigned a shift on the same day and hours, but this creates a conflict.